 - In a small saucepan, warm the evaporated and coconut milk over medium heat.
 Do not boil.

 - Whisk in the ube puree or extract and sweetener until fully combined.
+Use a frother or hand whisk.

 - If using ube halaya, whisk it in very well.